 Bullard and Axel Weber, then president of the Deutsche Bundesbank and a member of the Governing Council of the European Central Bank, April 2011.
 Weber was at the St. Louis Fed to deliver its annual Homer Jones Memorial Lecture honoring leadership in economics and policy.
 (Watch a video of the lecture.)

 Bullard makes Fed transparency and dialogue a priority on the international and national stage as well as on Main Street.
-These outreach efforts include media interviews and regular “zone tours,” which are visits to regions throughout the Eighth District that help him connect directly to the constituents residing in the district that the St. Louis Fed serves.
+These outreach efforts include media interviews and regular “zone tours,” which are visits to regions throughout the Eighth District.
+These visits help him connect directly to the constituents residing in the district that the St. Louis Fed serves.

-Presentation to the Springfield Area Chamber of Commerce in Springfield, Mo., May 2018.
-Bullard spoke about “U.S. Monetary Policy: A Case for Caution.”
-(View the presentation and additional photos from his two-day visit to Springfield.)
+Presentation to the Rotary Club of Louisville in Louisville, Ky., November 2019.
+Bullard spoke about “The FOMC’s Substantial Turn during 2019.”
+(View the presentation and additional photos from his two-day visit to the region.)